yuwangmckean/yuwangmckean/README.md

   The thesis has won the PhD dissertation award from the German Society for Animal Production.
 [DGfZ 2019 Förderpreis](https://www.dgfz-bonn.de/aktuelles/foerderpreis-2019.html)

-- :kiwi_fruit: Based in Hamilton, New Zealand with my partner and our cutie cat :cat:
+- :kiwi_fruit: Based in Hamilton, New Zealand, with my partner and our fur baby :cat:

-- :earth_africa: EMABG program (2013-2015: WUR-BOKU)

 - :dna: My research interests are quantitative genetics, genetic diversity, genomics, bioinformatics etc. My current challenge is to make optimal use of whole-genome sequence data in dairy cattle breeding.